wp-plugins/loginradius-for-wordpress/readme.txt

 = Basic Features (FREE) =
 * Enable Social Sharing widget on your WordPress site
 * Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
-* Users can share contents on over 90 social networks, can send contents in an email or can print!
+* Users can share contents on over 60 social networks, can send contents in an email or can print!
 * Choose social sharing interface designs
-* A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting
 * Manage everything from your WP admin
-* UI to manage Customize Social Login interface position - embed in or beside wp login/register form
 * API connection check feature for error notification
 * No programming skills required
 * Its simple, secure and reliable